Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 75 - Agent State Machine.
 It just make a system that ensures that complex tasks are executed in the correct order.
 Weak point :
   The system depends on the router, if it misinterprets the context then the workflow breaks.

+*Day 76 - Reward Model.
+Its an automated judge that learns human preference by adjusting its internal math according to the winning and losing answer.
+Weak point :
+  It is very sensitive on the data its being provided or trained with.